This topic describes how to create an SSL server. Before you can create an SSL-VPN connection, you must create an SSL server.

 - On the SSL Servers page, click Create SSL Server.

-- In the Create SSL Server dialog box, configure the SSL server based on the following information, and click
+- In the Create SSL Server panel, set the following parameters and click OK.

 Parameter Description Name Enter a name for the SSL server.